sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnxruntime/ortvalue_doc.rst

 Boolean type is usually represented as a vector of unsigned bytes.
-This information is not actually stored in the DLPack structure and there is no way to distringuish between the two.
+This information is not actually stored in the DLPack structure and there is no way to distinguish between the two.
 That's why method `from_dlpack` has an additional parameter.
 You can read more about this in `issue 75 <https://github.com/dmlc/dlpack/issues/75>`_.

 Sparse Tensors
 ==============

-Sparse tensors only represents 2D matrices and are much more efficient in standard machine learning to represent categories or text features.
+Sparse tensors only represent 2D matrices and are much more efficient in standard machine learning to represent categories or text features.
 This structure is usually created by an operator such as :epkg:`OneHotEncoder` or :epkg:`TfIdfVectorizer`.